 The Scaling Trap That Shrinks Margins

 Many agency owners chase revenue growth assuming profits will naturally follow.
-Yet more clients often means more complexity: additional account managers, more revision rounds, longer approval cycles.
+Yet more clients often means more complexity: additional account managers, more revision rounds, longer approval cycles, and increased client demands that further strain resources and impact profitability.
 None of that complexity comes free.

 This is the scaling trap.
 You’re busier than ever, your team is stretched thin, and your bank account doesn’t reflect the effort everyone is putting in.
 Revenue makes headlines, but profitability pays the bills.